acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 ## Signals and related work in the X/Twitter space

 The basic reason is that Grant Slatton reported, on a quite viral tweet https://twitter.com/GrantSlatton/status/1703913578036904431, that "the new GPT model, gpt-3.5-turbo-instruct, can play chess around 1800 Elo."
 Interestingly, Grant had previously reported that ChatGPT-4 https://twitter.com/GrantSlatton/status/1699441158450270472 cannot really play chess, on par with my past observations and informal experiments.
 Following Grant's tweet, Joel Eriksson also suggested that "GPT-3.5 playing chess against Stockfish set to 1700 ELO." https://twitter.com/OwariDa/status/1704170914659582281 and shared some code.
 Though I completely disagree with "Ping @ylecun, @GaryMarcus & others who claim LLMs are incapable of reasoning, and don't create world models", I toke it as a **reproducibility** challenge ;-)
+Also, Boris Power member of technical staff at OpenAI stated "I don’t think anything has been published unfortunately.
+ELO is around 1800" https://twitter.com/BorisMPower/status/1690050553525792768

 Another signal that caught my attention was an experiment suggesting that if you throw the first random moves, GPTs fall apart: https://twitter.com/GaryMarcus/status/1706672864970363106.
 (Remarkably, the tweet has been deleted since then, with nice clarifications: https://twitter.com/paul_cal/status/1707303586932072862)